textX/Arpeggio/docs/index.rst

 .. code:: python

-  parser = ParserPython(simpleLanguage, comment, debug=debug)
+  parser = ParserPython(simpleLanguage, comment)

 First parameter is the root rule while the second is a rule for comments.

-During parsing comments parse trees are kept in separate list thus comments will not show in the main parse tree.
+During parsing comment parse trees are kept in the separate list thus comments will not show in the main parse tree.

 .. warning::

-  Be aware that `semanti analysis <Semantic analysis - Visitors>`_ operates on nodes of finished parse tree and therefore on reduced tree some ``visit_xxx`` actions will not get called.
+  Be aware that `semantic analysis <#Semantic analysis - Visitors>`_ operates on nodes of finished parse tree and therefore on reduced tree some ``visit_xxx`` actions will not get called.